JimmyKenMerchant/jimmy-codeviewer/README.txt

 d. '[divsearch id="title" start="3" end="7" text-align="center" line-height="1.6em"]':
 Searches lines No.3 to No.7 of id "title" which named in 'codeview' series then changes these text-align to center, and line-height to 1.6em.
 If some line does not exist between No.11 to No.14, This function will be stopped.
 If you use this shortcode, make sure to confirm sequenced line numbers between "start" and "end".

-'[divsearch]' have these parameters below.
+'[divsearch]' have these attributes below.

 1. 'id' // table's id
 2. 'start' // line number to start